Reading ADV Data with MHKiT

 Quality Control

-ADV velocity data tends to have spikes due to Doppler noise, and the common way to “despike” the data is by using the phase-space algorithm by Goring and Nikora (2002).
-DOLfYN integrates this function using a 2-step approach: create a logical mask where True corresponds to a spike detection, and then utilize an interpolation function to replace the spikes.
+ADV velocity data tends to have spikes due to Doppler noise.
+There are multiple approaches to removing bad values, including trimming beyond a maximum range, removing values with low acoustic correlation values, and finally another is to “despike” the data is by using the phase-space algorithm by Goring and Nikora (2002).
+DOLfYN integrates QC functions using a 2-step approach: create a logical mask where True corresponds to a spike detection, and then remove and/or interpolate those values.

 [6]: